Handling A Houston Car Accident Case With Amica

 As you might expect, filing an auto accident compensation claim with Amica tends to involve quite a lot of paperwork.
 This is especially true if Amica has any questions about your crash or needs you to provide them with any additional evidence.

-Fortunately, when you work with the skilled legal team here at Brian White & Associates, you won’t need to worry about your case’s administrative load.
+Fortunately, when you work with the skilled legal team here at Attorney Brian White Personal Injury Lawyers, you won’t need to worry about your case’s administrative load.
 Our attorneys and paralegals have been processing insurance claims for years.
 We know which documents Amica is likely to ask for, and will ensure that all of it is filled out accurately and filed in a timely manner.

 Negotiate with Amica